-The US market is in its tenth year of expansion, and in looking at fundamentals, there is still room to grow.
-The market has been gradual in its recovery and there is runway for it to continue.
+The U.S. market is in its tenth year of expansion, and in looking at fundamentals, there's still room to grow.
+The market has been gradual in its recovery, and there's runway for it to continue.

-There are concerns on both the Fed tightening side and with the amount of foreign US government debt financing that can be expected.
-However, the overarching concern in the headlines is the ignition or threat of global trade war.
+There are concerns on both the U.S. Federal Reserve tightening side and with the amount of foreign U.S. government debt financing that can be expected; however, the overarching concern in the headlines is the ignition or threat of global trade war.

-What does this mean to Canadians?
-The price of steel and aluminum has already spiked with the tariff from the American President under his “security” Executive Order.
-This has trickled through to the pricing and future costs of condos in Canada and one should expect it to slow down the condo market (a key driver to the economy).
+What does this mean for Canadians?
+The price of steel and aluminum has already spiked with the tariff from the American president under his “security” executive order.
+This has trickled through to the pricing and future costs of condos in Canada, and we should expect it to slow down the condo market—a key driver to the economy.

-While a great deal seems to be rhetoric, at this point one cannot be certain when or if material further tariffs or barriers will be enacted.
+While a great deal seems to be rhetoric, at this point, we can't be certain when or if material further tariffs or barriers will be enacted.

 All of this can have a twofold effect on the average person.
-Firstly, it will cost more for goods and services.
-There are already comments on the potential spikes in automotive costs should NAFTA end.
+First, it will cost more for goods and services.
+There are already comments on the potential spikes in automotive costs should the North American Free Trade Agreement, or NAFTA, end.

-Secondly the supply chains and global nature of most companies are going to be sorely tested with trade issues.
-This could lead to materially impacted profits, or the requirement for companies to break apart into separate trade block divisions.
-We saw this play out to some extent with Bombardier selling its C series jet to Airbus who immediate shifted production to the US to avoid trade disputes with Congress over the Delta sale.
+Second, the supply chains and global nature of most companies are going to be sorely tested with trade issues.
+This could lead to materially affected profits or the requirement for companies to break into separate trade block divisions.
+We saw this play out to some extent with Bombardier selling its C series jet to Airbus, who immediate shifted production to the United States to avoid trade disputes with Congress over the Delta sale.

-While many of these scenarios seem to call for doom and gloom, in looking at fundamentals we are still confident in the underlying markets.
+While many of these scenarios seem to call for doom and gloom, in looking at fundamentals, we're still confident in the underlying markets.

-As you will read from the underlying Institutional Managers we engage at Manulife Private Wealth, we continue to see some opportunities while being conscious of the potential for risks.
-We have not altered our long term strategic asset mix recommendations, but will continue to revisit our models on a regular basis and will adjust if necessary.
+As you'll read from the underlying institutional managers we engage at Manulife Private Wealth, we continue to see some opportunities while being conscious of the potential for risks.
+We haven't altered our long-term strategic asset mix recommendations, but will continue to revisit our models on a regular basis and will adjust if necessary.

-As you review your portfolio with your Investment Counsellor, I encourage you to have a discussion on your goals to ensure that there have not been any changes in personal circumstance that would require a change to your asset allocation.
+As you review your portfolio with your investment counsellor, I encourage you to have a discussion on your goals to ensure that there haven't been any changes in personal circumstance that would require a change to your asset allocation.

-The markets will continue to have their ups and downs, but remaining focused on the goal will ensure you can ignore it.
+The markets will continue to have their ups and downs, but remaining focused on your goal will ensure you can ignore it.

 Hoping that we have some quiet times ahead and that you enjoy the summer.